bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Nice long heading with a complicated topic{/}stretching over more than one line

-The line break is displayed only when the screen can show the full width of the main text.
-Otherwise, it’s removed, because additional line breaks make things worse on small screens with arbitrary line breaks.
+This line break is displayed only when the screen can show the full width of the main text.
+On small screens, it’s invisible, because the line breaks would look even worse.

 ## Layout